 Finding the right sales consultant is less about hiring a vendor and more about finding a strategic partner.
 The right fit can completely reshape your revenue trajectory, but the wrong one can be a costly distraction.
 To make the best choice for your tech company, focus on these four key areas.

-Look for Industry Expertise and a Proven Track Record
+Check for Industry Experience and Proven Results

 General business advice won’t work for the unique challenges of the tech world.
 You need a consultant who speaks your language and understands the nuances of SaaS sales cycles, product-led growth, and scaling a tech company.
 Look for a proven track record of success with companies similar to yours.
 Ask for case studies and testimonials.
 A great partner will have a history of providing tailored solutions that drive real, measurable growth, not just delivering generic advice that could apply to any industry.